ianwheeldon/acCRISPR/README.md

 Provided all dependencies have already been installed, acCRISPR installation usually takes only about 1-2 mins.
 After executing the above steps, installation of the package can be confirmed by launching Python3 on the terminal and running `import acCRISPR`.
 If this results in no error, the package was installed correctly.

-## Running acCRISPR on an example dataset
+## Running acCRISPR on example datasets

 *(Note: For the purposes of acCRISPR implementation, 'FS' denotes fitness score when analyzing growth screen data and tolerance score when analyzing stress tolerance screen data)*

 Navigate to the directory containing source code: `cd src/acCRISPR`

+### Example 1: Implementation on the pH 3 dataset from *Yarrowia lipolytica* tolerance screens

-Copy test input files into this directory: `cp ../../example_data/*.tab .`
+Copy test input files into this directory: `cp ../../example_data/pH3/*.tab .`

-The example dataset used here is the pH 3 dataset from tolerance screening experiments in *Yarrowia lipolytica* using CRISPR-Cas9. acCRISPR can be run for the original/uncorrected sgRNA library using the following command (run time ~ 7-10 mins):
+acCRISPR can be run for the original/uncorrected sgRNA library using the following command (run time ~ 7-10 mins):
 ```
 python3 run_acCRISPR.py --counts pH3_counts_final.tab --replicate_info pH3_rep_file.tab --cov 6 --significance 2-tailed --output_prefix pH3_no_cutoff
 ```
-The input files used in the above example can be found in the `example_data` directory.
+The input files used in the above example can be found in the `pH3` directory within `example_data`.

 - `--counts` is used to specify the file containing raw sgRNA counts for all replicates of each sample used in the screening experiment.
 The first and second columns specify the guide identifiers and associated gene names respectively, and the subsequent columns contain information on raw counts for each sgRNA in each sample replicate.
 - `--replicate_info` contains information for mapping replicates to samples.
 The names of replicates in this file and their order should exactly match the column headers (for replicates) and their order (from left to right) in the file specified by `--counts`.
 If different controls are used for determining CS & FS, this file should contain 4 unique sample names - `Control_CS`, `Treatment_CS`, `Control_FS` & `Treatment_FS`.
 However, if a common control sample is used for both CS & FS estimation, only 3 unique sample names are needed - `Control`, `Treatment_CS` & `Treatment_FS`.